PetrosKataras/ofxGstVideoSyncPlayer/README.md

 ## Licence

-The code found in this repository is distributed under the [MIT Licence](http://opensource.org/licenses/MIT).
+The code in this repository is distributed under the [MIT Licence](http://opensource.org/licenses/MIT).

 Copyright (c) 2015 Petros Kataras